Image: AI generated

 | Codex CLI | Terminal agent made by OpenAI.
 Uses GPT/o models |

-Terminal agents autonomously judge not just code editing but also command execution, test verification, and file creation.
-If you say “make a screen,” it creates files, starts a server, fixes errors if they occur, and verifies again.
+Terminal agents autonomously decide on not just code editing, but also command execution, test verification, and file creation.
+When you say “make a screen,” it creates files, launches the server, fixes errors if they occur, and checks again.
 This autonomous verification loop is the decisive difference from editor-based tools.

 Why Claude Code